 O'Hare International Airport

-'''Chicago O'Hare International Airport''' is a major international airport serving Chicago, Illinois, United States, located on the city's Northwest Side, approximately northwest of the Loop business district.
-Operated by the Chicago Department of Aviation and covering , O'Hare has non-stop flights to 214 destinations in North America, South America, the Caribbean, Europe, Africa, Asia, the Middle East, Oceania, and the North Atlantic region as of November 2022.
-As of 2023, O'Hare is considered the world's most connected airport.
-It is also the United States' 4th busiest airport, and 7th biggest airport.
+'''Chicago O'Hare International Airport''' is the primary international airport serving Chicago, Illinois, United States, located on the city's Northwest Side, approximately northwest of the Loop business district.
+The airport is operated by the Chicago Department of Aviation and covering .
+O'Hare has non-stop flights to 249 destinations in North America, South America, the Caribbean, Europe, Africa, Asia, the Middle East and the North Atlantic region as of Summer 2024.
+As of 2024, O'Hare is considered the most connected airport in the US, and 5th most connected airport in the world.
+It is also the world's 4th busiest airport and 16th largest airport.

 Showing 1 - 2 results of 2 for search 'O'Hare', query time: 0.01s Refine Results